vtiwary/MyNotes/NetworkFundamental.md

 **CSMA/CD in layer 2**
-Carrier Sense Multiple Access : checks the layer 1 if anyone is transmiting (carrier) and transmits the frame on receiving end it sees tha the
+Carrier Sense Multiple Access : checks the layer 1 if anyone is transmiting (carrier) and transmits the frame on receiving end it checks MACS address and realises its destined for itself Layer 2 checks medium for any transmission happening. if it happens it will stop layer 1 from transmitting and will wait